NVIDIA/aistore/docs/bucket.md

 ### Prefetch/Evict Objects

-Objects within cloud buckets are automatically fetched into storage targets when accessed through AIS, and are evicted based on the monitored capacity and configurable high/low watermarks when [LRU](storage_svcs.md#lru) is enabled.
+Objects within cloud buckets are automatically fetched into storage targets when accessed through AIS and are evicted based on the monitored capacity and configurable high/low watermarks when [LRU](storage_svcs.md#lru) is enabled.

-The [RESTful API](docs/http_api.md) can be used to manually fetch a group of objects from the cloud bucket (called prefetch) into storage targets, or to remove them from AIS (called evict).
+The [RESTful API](docs/http_api.md) can be used to manually fetch a group of objects from the cloud bucket (called prefetch) into storage targets or to remove them from AIS (called evict).

 Objects are prefetched or evicted using [List/Range Operations](batch.md#listrange-operations).